How Camera School works

 The Practical Photography team will be rating and commenting on every image uploaded to the homework galleries.
 So that’s Ben, Richard, Louise and Kirk.
 This process can take a few days and updates are regularly posted on the Camera School Facebook page.

 Where do I go to see how you’ve graded my image?

 Head to the module URL that’s printed in the mag on the date that marks are announced and not only will you see your own grade, but everyone else’s too.
 You’ll be able to sort images by module and mark (gold, silver or bronze).

 What does it mean if I get a ‘fail’ mark?

 Hopefully you’ll never see this, but if you do, chances are it means you didn’t read the homework properly or uploaded the wrong image.
 We really don’t like dishing out ‘fail’ marks, as we know how much effort you guys put into your Camera School images, but the homework is as much about understanding and fulfilling a brief as it is learning new skills, and we can’t stress enough how important reading the homework is.

 How do I get my certificate?

 You’ll receive a special gold, silver or bronze certificate, via email, the day after marks are announced.
-Sadly, we can’t send actual print certificates, so instead you’ll receive a PDF.
+Sadly, we can’t send actual print certificates or personalise them, so instead you’ll receive a PDF.
 You can, of course, print this out yourself, as big as you like!